University Common Requirements (UCORE)

 All undergraduates, regardless of major, are expected to meet WSU’s Seven Learning Goals of Undergraduate Education, which identify core skills and knowledge that all students should develop through their undergraduate studies.
 WSU’s Learning Goals of Undergraduate Education are faculty developed and expressed broadly so as to frame study in the major as well as in general education.
 WSU’s general education, known as University Common Requirements (UCORE), provides balance between the specialized focus of the major and the broader traditional objectives of higher education.

 While all WSU undergraduate degrees align their program-level student learning outcomes with WSU’s Seven Learning Goals of Undergraduate Education (with some variation based on disciplinary focus), UCORE is the centerpiece of the undergraduate curriculum supporting the advancement of WSU’s Learning Goals.
-All UCORE-designated courses require students to demonstrate Critical & Creative Thinking, Information Literacy, and Written Communication (a sub-goal of the Communication goal), while Oral Communication (another Communication sub-goal), Quantitative Reasoning, Scientific Literacy, Diversity, and Depth, Breadth, & Integration of Learning are advanced in UCORE courses as appropriate to the designator (see the UCORE Handbook for more information).
+All UCORE-designated courses require students to demonstrate Critical & Creative Thinking, Information Literacy, and Written Communication (a sub-goal of the Communication goal), while Oral Communication (another Communication sub-goal), Quantitative Reasoning, Scientific Literacy, Diversity, and Depth, Breadth, & Integration of Learning are advanced in UCORE courses as appropriate to the designator (see UCORE’s Curriculum webpages for more information).

 RECENT UCORE ASSESSMENT NEWS: